Ordering Repeat Prescriptions

 Before you travel, find out if there are any restrictions on taking your medicine in and out of:

 Some medicines available over the counter in the UK may be strictly regulated (controlled) in other countries.

 For more information, see Can I take my medicine abroad? and What is a controlled medicine (drug)?

 Do you find your tablets confusing?

-If you are on so many tablets that you often get in a muddle, or can't remember whether you have taken them or not, it is well worth paying a small amount of money and buying a dossette box from your local pharmacist.
+If you are on so many tablets that you often get in a muddle, or can't remember whether you have taken them or not, it is well worth paying a small amount of money and buying a dosette box from your local pharmacist.
 These are boxes with compartments.
 Tablets can be placed in each compartment, and each compartment is clearly marked to indicate which day, and which time of day those particular tablets should be taken.
-Each dossette box can be filled with a weeks supply of tablets.
+Each dosette box can be filled with a weeks supply of tablets.